 MATRIx 2

 The MATRIx study is led by researchers at City, University of London in collaboration with experts in London.
-Despite significant improvements in perinatal mental health services, there are still gaps in access for women from ethnic minority groups.
-MATRIx 2 wants to understand why this is, and develop a culturally sensitive care pathway to overcome barriers.
+Despite significant improvements in perinatal mental health services, there are still gaps in access for women from ethnic minority groups .
+MATRIx 2 wants to understand why this is, and develop recommendations for perinatal mental health care that are sensitive to women's faith and culture to overcome barriers.

 Aims

-1. To use an evidence-based co-design approach to co-create a culturally tailored care pathway aimed at overcoming some of the barriers identified by the MATRIx 1 project.
+To use an evidence-based co-design approach to co-create a culturally tailored care pathway and recommendations for perinatal mental health care aimed at overcoming some of the barriers identified by the MATRIx 1 project.

 Objectives: